dogmasigmaanima/my-characters/README.md

 You are free to use it as you like, as long as you don't use it in a way that would be offensive to anyone who sees it.

 My original characters have names and backstories, but you don't have to adhere to those character settings.
+The copyright for any new works (illustrations, novels, games, etc.) created using these original characters belongs to the creators of those derivative works.
+I do not claim any rights to those works.

 This file does not contain all the images.Most of the items in this file are several years old.For other images or the latest content, please see the external link.
 (I use Japanese on the linked website, but I can provide support in English if needed.)
 【This link contains some of the character settings for my original characters.The site will be updated irregularly.
 Even for original characters without established settings, character settings and other details will be added irregularly.】Link →https://ocverse.xyz/2389316